geon/neupet/README.md

 A set of "pets" live in a hexagonal grid world.
 Each pet is controlled by a neural network, and has to find food and avoid getting eaten in order to survive and reproduce.

+This is not just an evolutionary algorithm, since there is no concept of "generations" or any sort of fitness evaluation. pets are just let loose in the world and the ones who survive the longes, and have the most offspring get to pass on their genes.
+Just like in real life.

 TODO
 ----

 ### World/Pet Interaction

-* Regenrerate the entire world after extinction.
 * Interface for the Pet position and direction, energy levels etc. in World.
 * Split the plant logic to separate class with generic base class. (?)
 Not fun.
+* Regenrerate the entire world after extinction. (random walls etc?)

 ### World/Pet Sophistication